-Remove the spark plug hole packing (1) from the cylinder head cover.
+1. Check the spark plug hole packing (1) is in good condition, replace it if necessary.
 Install the spark plug hole packing to the spark plug hole (2).

-(1) spark plug hole packing(2) spark plug hole
+- (1) spark plug hole packing

+- (2) spark plug hole

+- 2. Inspect the cylinder head cover packing (3) for damage or deterioration, replace it if necessary.

-2. Install the cylinder head cover packing (3) into the groove of the cylinder head cover (4).
+Install the cylinder head cover packing into the groove of the cylinder head cover (4).

-(3) cylinder head cover packing(4) cylinder head cover
+- (3) cylinder head cover packing - (4) cylinder head cover